Jamessmark/Figma-Context-MCP/README.md

     *   To get basic Figma data: *"Get the Figma data for [Figma link]."* (The agent will likely use `get_figma_data`).
     *   **To get Figma variables** ⚠️ **Enterprise Only**: *"Get the variables from [Figma link] using the 'Figma MCP Server by Bao To'."* The agent should then call the `get_figma_variables` tool. **Note**: This only works with Figma Enterprise plans.
     *   **To generate design tokens**: *"Generate the design tokens for [Figma link] using the 'Figma MCP Server by Bao To'."* The agent should then call the `generate_design_tokens` tool.
+    *   **To generate design tokens with deduced variables**: *"Generate the design tokens for [Figma link] with deduced variables analysis using the 'Figma MCP Server by Bao To'."* The agent should call `generate_design_tokens` with `includeDeducedVariables: true`.
+This provides a workaround for non-Enterprise users to get variable-like structures.
     *   **To generate design system documentation**: *"Generate the design system documentation for [Figma link] using the 'Figma MCP Server by Bao To'."* The agent should then call the `generate_design_system_doc` tool.

 3.  **Provide Necessary Parameters**: